 DUP MLA Gary Middleton Quits Stormont Over 'Significant' Mental Health Challenges

-DUP MLA Gary Middleton has announced his resignation from the Northern Ireland Assembly, effective Friday, citing significant mental health challenges that have made it impossible for him to continue serving his constituents effectively.
+DUP MLA Gary Middleton has announced his resignation from the Northern Ireland Assembly, effective Friday, citing significant mental health challenges that have made it impossible for him to continue serving his constituents effectively β and in doing so, has delivered a powerful message about the importance of seeking help.

 Background